-The HP VH240a is the perfect budget monitor if you need an affordable 24″ 1080p IPS display with a fully ergonomic stand.
+The HP VH240a is a decent budget monitor if you need an affordable 24″ 1080p IPS display with a fully ergonomic stand.
 It’s great for work, everyday use, and casual gaming even though it lacks certain features which are available on similar budget models.

 Based on an IPS panel, the HP VH240a monitor provides wide 178-degree viewing angles meaning that the picture won’t shift in color and contrast when you look at it from skewed angles.